- What to expect in this fintech article

 The EU saves the day, or creates more problems?

-So what has the EU done to mitigate some of these concerns?
+What has the EU done to mitigate the problems of slow policy changes?
 They have created an Action Plan that will increase innovation making it easier for scaleups and startups to expand abroad and increase competition while maintaining the integrity of the financial system.

 But this Action Plan has a lot to unpack.
 It is filled with pages upon pages of directories listing how corporations should implement legislation to make sure they are in compliance.